tomtor/HDL-deflate/README.md

 This will result in a decent compression ratio for many real life input data patterns.

 At the expense of additional LUTs one can improve this by enlarging the `CWINDOW` or expanding the matching code to include 6/7/8/9/10 byte matches.
-This code is commented out in FSM state `d_state.SEARCH` around line 600 in `deflate.py`.
+Set `MATCH10` to `True` in the top of `deflate.py` to activate this option.

 Another strategy for data sets with just a small set of used byte values would be to use a dedicated pre-computed Huffman tree.
 I could add this if there is interest, but it is probably